-A Truma liquid gas Combi 4E warm-air heater, with integrated hot water boiler, is fitted under the lower bunk on the offside of the vehicle.
+A Truma liquid gas Combi 2E warm-air heater, with integrated hot water boiler, is fitted on the floor below the offside settee.
 It operates on LPG and/or 230V electricity depending on the chosen mode of operation.

 Warning: This heater is intended for stationary use only, and must not be in operation whilst the vehicle is in motion.